 Journey mapping is one of the most popular techniques when it comes to applying design thinking to people management.
-However many HR teams have cold feet because the endeavor seems far too overwhelming.
+However, many HR teams get cold feet because the endeavor seems far too overwhelming.

 This might be true for when you’re mapping the entire employee lifecycle in one sitting.
 Especially if you haven’t done journey mapping before and are trying to figure out whether this is the right instrument in the first place.
 So what do you do?

 You will have a chance to build the end-to-end journey later once you’re comfortable with journey mapping.
 And after you’ve had some success with it.
 Here's a free employee experience template that covers the entire employee lifecycle for high-level mapping.

 To get there, you can start mapping smaller areas of people management that you would like to improve.

 Here are some examples of those areas that might inspire you to come off the fence.

 Onboarding sets the course for your relationships with employees.
 So it makes perfect sense to start with this part of the employee journey.